lightelligence-io/docs/content/en/devices/reporting-getting-started.md

 1. To obtain the motion sensor's device ID, choose **Devices & Types**.

-	The ID is displayed in the device oveview.
+	The ID is displayed in the device overview.

 	{{< figure src="/images/reporting-getting-started-device-ids.png" caption="Displaying Device IDs" alt="Displaying Device IDs" >}}

-2. Obtain the authentication token under **Developer Area**.
+2. Obtain the API token under **Developer Area**.

 3. Provide the query parameter `path` to make the request, in our example `path=$.attributes.presence`.